 John Doe #2

 Above - our "short guy" John Doe #2 is in the middle between Jack Randall and Tom London in Randall's WILD HORSE RANGE (Monogram, 1940).
-He is NOT Fox O'Callahan as John Doe #2 - and O'Callahan - are members of Glenn Strange's gang in Tom Keene's WESTERN MAIL (Monogram, 1942).
+Spotted him in the background as a townsman in the Hopalong Cassidy STAGECOACH WAR (Paramount, 1940).
+He is NOT Fox O'Callahan as both John Doe #2 - and Fox O'Callahan - are together as members of Glenn Strange's gang in Tom Keene's WESTERN MAIL (Monogram, 1942).

 John Doe #3